Suryanshu-Nabheet/AiBoT/README.md

 **Suryanshu Nabheet**

+Hey!
+I'm Suryanshu, the creator of AiBoT.
+I built this because I wanted an AI chat experience that's actually enjoyable to use - fast, beautiful, and without the usual friction.
+Hope you love it as much as I enjoyed building it!

 - GitHub: [@Suryanshu-Nabheet](https://github.com/Suryanshu-Nabheet)
 - Portfolio: [suryanshu.dev](https://suryanshu.dev)

-## 🙏 Acknowledgments
+## 🙏 Built With Amazing Tools

+Big thanks to the teams and communities behind:

-- [OpenRouter](https://openrouter.ai/) for multi-model API access and aggregation
+- [OpenRouter](https://openrouter.ai/) - Making 20+ AI models accessible through one API
-- [Next.js](https://nextjs.org/) team for the amazing React framework
+- [Next.js](https://nextjs.org/) - The React framework that makes web dev a joy
-- [Vercel](https://vercel.com/) for hosting solutions and platform
+- [Vercel](https://vercel.com/) - Deployment that just works
-- [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
+- [Tailwind CSS](https://tailwindcss.com/) - Styling without the headache
-- [Radix UI](https://www.radix-ui.com/) for accessible component primitives
+- [Radix UI](https://www.radix-ui.com/) - Accessible components out of the box
-- All open-source contributors who make projects like this possible
+- The entire open-source community - You all rock! 🎸

 ---

 <div align="center">

-**Made with ❤️ by Suryanshu Nabheet**
+**Made with ❤️ and lots of ☕ by Suryanshu Nabheet**

-If you find this project useful, please consider giving it a ⭐!
+Love AiBoT?
+Give it a ⭐ and share it with your friends!

+_Let's make AI accessible and enjoyable for everyone._

 </div>